Last updated on August 20th, 2022 at 12:29 am

 The report does not name any brands.
 Which REALLY irritates me when they do that.
-Anyhow, two formulas that were tested list organic brown rice syrup as a primary ingredient – and to my knowledge there is only one brand who uses it: Nature’s One.
-SO of course their phones were ringing off the hook and their Facebook page was bombarded.
+Anyhow, two formulas that were tested list organic brown rice syrup as a primary ingredient – and to my knowledge, there is only one brand that uses it: Nature’s One.
+SO of course, their phones were ringing off the hook, and their Facebook page was bombarded.

 Historically, Nature’s One has been one of the more conscientious brands of baby formula on the market.
 Testing for perchlorate (rocket fuel), and other environmental chemicals, using organic ingredients and they don’t use the hexane extraction method of obtaining DHA for their formulas.
 This is all good news for moms using formula.
 So it pains me to see them under such rapid fire scrutiny.